Growing against the grain has its bumps, but for Ben Moore of Pixel Union, it’s also had its (major) triumphs.

 “I guess part of it is that we recognize that each channel has its own unique way of working,” he said.
 “We didn’t try to do everything at once — we evolved into the different channels, and it’s allowed us to recognize those differences and find unique ways of working around them.”

-Pixel Union recently launched their first app, Pixelpop, making the Plus Expert a 360° Partner (a partner that takes advantage of every possible opportunity to work with Shopify).
+Pixel Union recently launched their first app, Pixelpop, making the Plus Partner a 360° Partner (a partner that takes advantage of every possible opportunity to work with Shopify).

 We sat down with Ben, Pixel Union’s CEO, and talked about how he grew his business to offer three major services, the growing pains he faced along the way, and the perks of serving merchants from all angles.